 A job in sales is often one of the most in-demand and least filled positions.
-So if you’re looking for a job that lets you meet lots of new people, often allows flexibility to set your own hours and the chance to make more money the better you perform, look no further than a job in sales.
+So if you’re considering starting a career in sales and are looking for a job that lets you meet lots of new people, often allows flexibility to set your own hours and the chance to make more money the better you perform, look no further than a job in sales.

 You’re passionate, eager, and full of optimism but do you know the core Sales principles?
 Memorize, internalize, and apply these three core principles to get a sales job with no experience.
 Trust us; your interviewee will be impressed!

 Your potential employers want to see that you’re honest, truthful, and open.
 Why?
 Because that’s who customers need to perceive you as a Salesperson.
 It would help if you were likable, easy to trust, and impressionable to make and continue to make sales.
 An excellent way to represent your trustworthiness is to open up, maybe discuss your weaknesses or perhaps even tell a story about a time when you failed – it’ll show integrity, which will definitely land you a sales job with no experience.

 In sales, you sell the benefits, not the features.
 Do the same in your interview.
 Don’t focus on the skills you have, focus on the benefits you bring to the company.